aayushjuhu/Banking-System/README.md

 # Banking-System
-This Banking System was created as a part of The Sparks Foundation Internship(GRIP).<br>
+This Simple Banking System was created as a part of The Sparks Foundation Internship(GRIP).<br>
 Frontend Technologies: HTML,CSS,Bootstrap<br>
 Backend Technologies: PHP,MYSQL
+This project demonstrates money transfer between multiple users.